Brochin5671/statusfer/README.md

 # Statusfer (Beta)

 ## Overview
-A public chatting webapp where you can post and see other people's statuses in real-time using a REST API, <span>socket.io</span>, and MongoDB.
+A public chatting web-app where you can post and see other users' statuses in real-time using a REST API, <span>socket.io</span>, and MongoDB.

 ## How to Use
 * Go to [Statusfer](https://statusfer.herokuapp.com)